pop-team/pop-java/docs/troubleshooting.rst

 Error message: ``NO_RESOURCE_MATCH``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This exception occurred when no resource match the requirements of a specific
+This exception occurs when no resource match the requirements of a specific
 object.
 To fix this problem we should check the object descriptions in the
 parallel objects.
-We might have put a too high requirements for a parallel
+We might have put a too high requirement for a parallel
 object creation.